Mom and dad were still arguing. Actually, it was more like dad was yelling and mom was just trying to keep him from doing something stupid.

 No way could a guy be that good.
 There was always someone else.
-And if you could get one noble guy as a commoner, you could probably figure out how to get a second.
+If you could get one noble guy as a commoner, you could probably figure out how to get a second.
 Something else had been going on with Synda.

 Satheri smiled.
 “I’m so glad I followed you, Muthsera Morgendorffer.”

-She realized everyone was looking at her like they wanted her to say something.
-“Sorry guys, what were we talking about again?”
+Everyone looked at her like they wanted her to say something.
+“Sorry guys, what were we talking about?”